13reath/funpay_parser_by-3reath/README.md

-# FunPay Parser for /en/ links
+# FunPay Parser for /en/ links NOT FINISHED

 Anonymous FunPay profile parser with Tor support.
 Extracts offer data in English.